 Membership & Support

-When you become a member of the C.N Gorman Museum, you join a vibrant community of visionaries, weaving together the future and the past as our communal strength.
+When you become a member of the Gorman Museum, you join a vibrant community of visionaries, weaving together the future and the past as our communal strength.
 We believe in the power of art to heal and to create community, and in the importance of the visual voice.
-We invite you to join the staff and artists of the C.N.
-Gorman Museum in becoming a keeper of history and our diverse culture.
+We invite you to join the staff and artists of the Gorman Museum in becoming a keeper of history and our diverse culture.

 Your donation, which is tax-deductible as allowable by law, directly supports exhibition and event programming, as well as benefit the care and conservation of the permanent collections.
 Museum membership also enables a greater level of support for featured artists in the forms of honoraria, residencies, and exhibit publications.